 Dr. David L. Palmer holds a PhD in New Testament backgrounds from the Hebrew Union College.
 He received a Master of Divinity and a Master of Theology from Gordon-Conwell Theological Seminary.
 His dissertation focused on the role of Scripture in shaping a godly life and was entitled "Judaic Paideia: the Philosophical Argument and Use of Scripture in 4 Maccabees."

 Dr. Palmer has contributed more than forty articles to the Archaeological Study Bible (Zondervan) and is the author and creator of the New Testament visual chart that is part of the CASKET EMPTY Bible series.
 He is a member of the Evangelical Theological Society, the Institute for Biblical Research, and the Society of Biblical Literature.

-Dr. Palmer currently serves on the pastoral staff of Kenwood Baptist Church in Cincinnati, OH.
+Dr. Palmer currently serves as Senior Pastor of Kenwood Baptist Church in Cincinnati, OH.
 He regularly speaks at retreats and conferences, and has been privileged to help lead mission teams in South America, Asia, North Africa, and the Middle East.
-In 2012, he is leading a team of pastors and seminary students with Training Leaders International (TLI) to Athens, Greece.
-They will be teaching biblical theology to pastors of ethnic churches.
+He is involved in leading a team of pastors and seminary students with Training Leaders International (TLI) to Athens, Greece.
+Dr. Palmer teaches courses in New Testament at Gordon-Conwell Theological Seminary as adjunct professor.
 He and his wife Christine, along with their two children, live in Cincinnati, Ohio.